 PG: Avery Bradley, Rajon Rondo, Alex Caruso, Quinn Cook

-SG: Danny Green, Kentavious Caldwell-Pope, Troy Daniels, Zach Norvell (two-way), Talen Horton-Tucker (injured)
+SG: Danny Green, Kentavious Caldwell-Pope, Troy Daniels, Talen Horton-Tucker

 SF: LeBron James

-PF: Anthony Davis, Jared Dudley, Kyle Kuzma (injured)
+PF: Anthony Davis, Kyle Kuzma, Jared Dudley, Devontae Cacok (two-way)

 C: JaVale McGee, Dwight Howard, Kostas Antetokounmpo (two-way), DeMarcus Cousins (injured)